christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-from-your-pc-to-your-cloud-best-practice.markdown

 - the environment / stack difference.
 On Vagrant you'll use the environments to change the parameters : `environments/production.rb` and `environments/development.rb`.
 On Opsworks, you'll create two stacks, *Production* and *Preproduction*.
-Here is an example of the parameters to configure, that usually contain the hostnames of the search cluster, the database cluster, the S3 bucket or the SES access, and the Git release or version to deploy :
+Here is an example of the parameters to configure, that usually contain the hostnames of the search cluster, the database cluster, the S3 bucket or the SES access (\*), and the Git release or version to deploy :
 {% highlight json %}
 {
 "java": {